pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert isinstance(dog, Dog)

-Normally when a class instance is constructed by calling the class object, Python directly instantiates and initialises the class instance.
+Normally when an instance is constructed by calling the class, Python directly instantiates and initialises the instance.
 However, when a subclass of ``Aggregate`` is called, firstly an event object is constructed.
 This event object represents the fact that the aggregate was "created".
-Then, this event object is used to construct and initialise the aggregate object.
-The aggregate object is returned to the caller of the class.
+Then, this event object is used to construct and initialise the aggregate instance.
+The aggregate instance is returned to the caller of the class.

 The new event object is held by the aggregate in an internal list of "pending events".
 We can collect pending events from aggregates by calling the aggregate's ``collect_events()`` method,